 Barney has been accused of involvement in 50 homicides, in some of which the bodies were cut up, disposed of in plastic garbage bags, and thrown along public highways, according to investigative news outlet El Faro.

 Barney’s financial activities follow patterns typical of money launderers.
 By 2008, he owned at least 14 properties used for various purposes.
-He is also one of the owners of a bus company called Ruta 42-B which operates in Santa Tecla, La Libertad (near the capital San Salvador), which according to police has ties to the political party Gran Alianza por la Unidad Nacional (GANA).
-Police intelligence indicates that the party has provided a political and legal safe haven to Barney and were part of the team that pressured the local judges to drop the 2009 drug charges.
+He is also one of the owners of a bus company called Ruta 42-B which operates in Santa Tecla, La Libertad (near the capital San Salvador), which according to police has ties to the Grand Alliance for National Unity (Gran Alianza por la Unidad Nacional – GANA) political party.
+Police intelligence indicates that the party has provided a political and legal safe haven to Barney and was part of the team that pressured the local judges to drop the 2009 drug charges.

-In June 2013 El Barney was added to the US Treasury’s list of Specially Designated Nationals subject to economic sanctions, along with five other MS-13 leaders.
+In June 2013, Barney was added to the US Treasury Department’s list of Specially Designated Nationals subject to economic sanctions, along with five other MS13 leaders.

 His power is thought to stem in part from his father’s connections.
-Former Salvadoran army colonel Asmael Antonio Bercian Rivera, alias “El Tiburon,” is allegedly linked to some of El Salvador’s most powerful criminals.
-He has been linked to Mexican drug trafficking organization the Texis Cartel.
-According to police, he owns hardware stores used as a cover operation for moving cocaine, and uses gang members to do the grunt work.
+Former Salvadoran army colonel Asmel Antonio Bercián Rivera, alias “El Tiburón,” is allegedly linked to some of El Salvador’s most powerful criminals.
+He has been linked to Salvadoran drug trafficking organization the Texis Cartel.
+According to police, he owns hardware stores used as cover for moving cocaine, and uses gang members to do the grunt work.

 It is unclear whether Barney’s network includes other international connections, although one possibility would be Mexico’s Zetas.

-El Barney and his program are involved in drug transportation and distribution, possibly at a transnational level; murder; and possibly money laundering.
+Barney and his program are involved in drug transportation and distribution, possibly at a transnational level.
+Other crimes attributed to him include murder and possibly money laundering.

-Barney operates in Santa Ana, Ahuachapan and Sonsonate provinces, where he controls drug distribution, possibly moving cocaine to Guatemala.
+Barney operates in the departments of Santa Ana, Ahuachapán and Sonsonate, where he controls drug distribution, possibly moving cocaine to Guatemala.

 Allies and Enemies

 Barney was most likely only able to establish a transnational drug trafficking network thanks to his father’s connections.
-Nevertheless, his apparent success could have serious implications for future operations of the MS-13, as he is an example of how gang members can successfully make the leap into more sophisticated criminal operations.
+However, his father was arrested in an April 2018 police operation, and it remains unclear what effect this could have on Barney’s activities.
+Nevertheless, his apparent success could have serious implications for future operations of the MS13, as he is an example of how gang members can successfully make the leap into more sophisticated criminal operations.